Smintheus98/hprng/README.md

 ### Notes
 The following notes on performance were drawn from a simple bootstrap use case, performing a statistical test on a subset of pre-generated data.
-The benchmarking program has been compiled with `-d:release`, `-d:useMalloc` and `-mm:arc` flags, of which at least the first one is expected to be set for real-world use cases.
+The benchmarking program has been compiled with `-d:release -d:useMalloc --mm:arc` flags, of which at least the first one can be expected to be set for real-world use cases.

 - Sequential performance:
   - Minstd and Rand48r, followed by the other LCG implementation, provides the best sequential performance.
 (Even compared to other RNG libraries!)